Coal Exchange, London: Demolition

 MP Tom Driberg made a speech in an adjournment debate in February 1961, quoting a statement by Sir Mortimer Wheeler published in The Times the previous day, saying that "Professor Pevsner has placed the threatened London Coal Exchange among the twelve irreplaceable buildings of 19th century England ...
 It expresses an era of urban revolution as no other surviving building is capable of doing ...
 The Coal Exchange is a national monument in the fullest sense of the phrase, and its destruction would be unforgivable."

-The Corporation was uncooperative, and declined to allow any respite.
-One member remarked that "We cannot spend time on the preservation of a Victorian building".

 Despite campaigns and protests, it was demolished in November 1962 to make way for a "vital" widening of Lower Thames Street.
-The demolition of the Coal Exchange was described by author Hermione Hobhouse as "one of the great conservationist horror stories" and its loss has been compared to the demolition of the Adelphi in 1936 and of Euston Arch shortly before, in 1961.
-The cleared site was then left empty for 10 years while other land was acquired for the road widening scheme.
+The demolition of the Coal Exchange was described by author Hermione Hobhouse as "one of the great conservationist horror stories".

 Cast iron dragons which were mounted on the eaves parapet above the entrance to the Coal Exchange were preserved and were erected as dragon boundary marks in October 1963 in Temple Gardens on Victoria Embankment.
-Half-sized replicas were erected at the other main entrances to the City, in preference to the more fierce dragon at Temple Bar.